-Having full manual control of the iPhone’s camera features gives you much more flexibility over the final the image.
+Choosing the best camera app for iPhone photography ensures you have full control over the camera features.
 There are several third-party camera apps that offer great manual control, including the new Focus app.
-While the app takes full advantage of manual features such as shutter speed, white balance and ISO, where it really shines is in its manual focus control.
+While the app takes full advantage of manual features such as shutter speed, white balance and ISO, where it really shines is in its manual iPhone focus control.
 In this article you’ll discover how the manual camera features in the Focus app can be used for more advanced and creative iPhone photography.

 Easy & Fast Manual Focus